How To Drive a Stick Shift (Manual Car) in 9 Easy Steps

 9. To switch to the second gear, take your right foot off of the accelerator while simultaneously activating the clutch with your left foot.
 Your car will continue to roll.
 Move the gear shifter into second gear.
 Release the clutch as you begin to apply the accelerator again.
 Repeat this process to continue to build speed.

-Some people call it learning how to drive stick or how to drive a manual.
+Some people call it learning how to drive stick or how to drive manual transmission.
 Whatever you call it, both are the same.
 Many drivers never learn how to drive a car with a manual transmission, or stick shift.
 The ability to drive a stick shift will allow you to drive any type of vehicle regardless of it being an automatic or manual.
 When first learning how to drive this type of vehicle, it is best to find a large parking lot or empty street on which to practice.
 For many drivers, learning to drive a stick shift is similar to learning to ride a bicycle; at first the task seems impossible, but after you acquire the skill you will never struggle again.
 The following directions will provide a basic guideline for your first few attempts at driving a car with a manual transmission.

 You’re reading one of our “Beginner Driver’s Guide” articles.
 Need to practice for your upcoming exam?
 Take our free sample driving test -- no registration required! ✨